Designing Gamified Robot-Enhanced Interventions for Children with Neurodevelopmental Difficulties

 Arzu Güneysu Özgür

-Associate Professor, Department of Robotics, Perception and Learning at KTH, Working group Learn, PI of research project Advanced Adaptive Intelligent Systems (AAIS), Supervisor for Postdoc project Designing Gamified Robot-Enhanced Interventions for Children with Neurodevelopmental Disorders, Supervisor for postdoc project On The Feminist Design of Social Robots and Designing Robots For Young People, With Young People, Digital Futures Facultyiolanda@kth.se
+Associate Professor, Department of Robotics, Perception and Learning at KTH, Working group Learn, PI: Advanced Adaptive Intelligent Systems (AAIS), Former Main supervisor: On The Feminist Design of Social Robots and Designing Robots For Young People, With Young People, Former Main supervisor: Designing Gamified Robot-Enhanced Interventions for Children with Neurodevelopmental Disorders, Digital Futures Facultyiolanda@kth.se

 Ali Reza Majlesi

-Associate Professor at SU, Co-supervisor for postdoc project Designing Gamified Robot-Enhanced Interventions for Children with Neurodevelopmental Disorders at Digital Futures, Digital Futures Faculty08-16 37 66
+Associate Professor at SU, Co-PI: Empowering Cultural Integration and Language Learning through Conversational AI, Former Co-supervisor: Designing Gamified Robot-Enhanced Interventions for Children with Neurodevelopmental Disorders at Digital Futures, Digital Futures Faculty08-16 37 66